Vegetable Gardens & Community Gardens for Family Nutrition & Food Security: OL 303

-To learn about course fees and to register please go to the bottom of this page.
+To learn about course fees and to register please click here.

 Start small, think simple.
-The purpose of the first year’s workshops and the community gardens that get planted are to give the participants a win—so that they will be encouraged to plant again the following year.
-Even if they plant only one bed—1 meter by 4 meters, they should be able to get positive, delicious, nutritious results.
+The purpose of the first workshop and the community gardens is to give the participants a win—so that they will be encouraged to plant again the following year.
+Even if they plant only one garden bed—1 meter by 4 meters, they should be able to get positive, delicious, nutritious results.

-Each class assignment is a concrete step in developing a 12 month family or community gardens project.
+Each class assignment is a concrete step in developing a project for family or community gardens.
 You will engage in participatory community workshops, baseline surveys, project planning, and planting real food gardens with your community members.

 If the goal of this course is to get a nutritious garden planted, in OL 304, the second of this pair of courses, the goals are to learn how to care for the garden, how to increase family understanding of nutrition – including using delicious, nutrition packed recipes, and how to plan for next season’s garden.